anied/git-cheat-sheet/README.md

     ```
     git log
     ```
-- Scrollable log with color:
+- Log for all project branches ([best used as an alias](https://gist.github.com/anied/fb7b9abdfe861205b23ed78be2a05a1a)):
     ```
-    git log --color=always --decorate | less -r
-    ```
-- Log for all project branches:
-    ```
     git log --graph --decorate --branches --remotes --color=always | less -r
     ```
-- Condensed log for all project branches:
+- Condensed log for all project branches ([best used as an alias](https://gist.github.com/anied/fb7b9abdfe861205b23ed78be2a05a1a)):
     ```
     git log --graph --decorate --branches --remotes --pretty=format:"%C(auto) %h %d %s" --color=always | less -r
     ```